thomasgoldstein/zabuyaki/res/src/tiled/stages/README.md

 ## Background and foreground parallax ##
 Every Image Layer (single image) or a Group Layer (starting from the root folders **background** and **foreground**) may have these attributes:
 * **relativeX** [float] - alters the scrolling speed relatively to the horizontal player's movement.
+The slower parallax has the smallest value.
 Use values 0 ..
 1 to slow down the background layers.
 Use 0 to make them stop moving (e.g. Moon).
-Use negative values for **foreground** layer.
+Use negative values for **background** layer.
 * **relativeY** [float] - the same behavior as relativeX attribute but for vertical movement.
 * **scrollSpeedX** [float] - speed that moves the image in the horizontal loop.
 You may use negative value to move the image backwards.
 * **scrollSpeedY** [float] - speed that moves the image in the vertical loop.